YRNA raises concerns with Health Professions Act amendment process

 Call to Action

-The YRNA is communicating with YG so that the territorial government’s engagement outcomes best inform its contemplated legislative and regulatory changes to the HPA.
+The YRNA is committed to communicating regularly with YG and will review the What We Heard document upon its delivery and provide updates here so that the territorial government’s engagement outcomes best inform its contemplated legislative and regulatory changes to the HPA.

 As always, thank you for your dedication to our profession and to Yukon patients.